Reconfigurable Earth Observation Satellite Scheduling Problem

 This paper implements constellation reconfigurability to the EOSSP to develop the \textit{Reconfigurable Earth Observation Satellite Scheduling Problem} (REOSSP).
 Constellation reconfigurability is enabled through recent developments in the \textit{Multistage Constellation Reconfiguration Problem} (MCRP) \cite{Lee2022,Lee2023,lee2024deterministic} and is motivated through results indicating the performance level of constellation reconfigurability~\cite{Pearl2023Comparing,Pearl2024Benchmarking}.
 The novel REOSSP formulation is developed through the use of mixed-integer linear programming (MILP), enabling the acquisition of provably optimal solutions and the use of commercial optimization problem-solving software.
-Additionally, the presented formulation incorporates the consideration of onboard data storage, a feature neglected in Refs.~\cite{Wang2019Scheduling,Candela2023Dynamic,Swope2024Storm}, as well as onboard battery storage, a feature neglected in Ref.~\cite{Kim2020TaskScheduling}, wherein Refs.~\cite{Eddy2021,LEMAITRE2002,Chen2018MILP} neglect both features.
+Additionally, the presented formulation incorporates the consideration of onboard data storage, a feature neglected in Refs.~\cite{Wang2019Scheduling,Candela2023Dynamic,Swope2024Storm}, as well as onboard battery storage, a feature neglected in Ref.~\cite{Kim2020TaskScheduling}, whereas Refs.~\cite{Eddy2021,LEMAITRE2002,Chen2018MILP} neglect both features.
 Inspiration for the inclusion of such rigorous considerations originates from Refs.~\cite{Cho2018Optimization,Herrmann2023Reinforcement,Wang2023DeepRL} that consider these crucial aspects of the EOSSP.

-Furthermore, this paper seeks to improve the computation runtime of the REOSSP through the use of a rolling horizon procedure (RHP), a subset of Model Predictive Control.
+Furthermore, this paper seeks to improve the computation runtime of the REOSSP through the use of a rolling horizon procedure (RHP).
 The RHP approach iteratively optimizes decisions over a given time horizon \cite{Morgan2014} by splitting a large problem into multiple subproblems containing a smaller portion of the full problem.
 As such, each subproblem has a reduced solution space and thus a reduced level of complexity.
 This paper presents the computational efficiency enabled by solving the REOSSP through the use of RHP.